Sign In / Sign Out

 Competency in American government is a demonstrated understanding of American government institutions and processes.
 Students may be required to take an undergraduate class in American government (PAF 300,PAF 340, POS 110, POS 310).

 Applicants to the Marvin Andrews Fellowship program are accepted once a year for admission to begin each Fall.
-Admission is very competitive.
-The program, which will lead to the Master's of Public Administration degree, will admit up to four students each year, based on a search process designed to identify the country’s most talented students aspiring to executive levels in local government.
+Admission is fairly competitive.
+For the 2018 cohort, 16 applications were received and four fellows were chosen.
+The program, which will lead to the Master's of Public Administration degree, will admit up to four students each year, based on a search process designed to identify talented and goal-directed students aspiring to executive levels in local government.